People

 Profile

 Consequently, I find myself more passionate about solving engineering problems and bridging the gap between academia and industry.
 This also reflects greatly on my teaching.
 It is more about finding a practical problem to solve, clearly this was well received by the students who wants to join the industry as engineers.
 On the research side, it became both a challenge and a joy, as I work on multidisciplinary industrial projects that involve various external factors.
-While my major research area focused on Atomisation and spray for almost 10 years, I now frequently lead and engage in projects about structure, welding, casting, control, and optics.
-Recently, I have worked on optimizing a cooling system for 3-D printed high-pressure die-casting tools, designing an optical system for robotic arm welding, creating a heart assist device, and enhancing electric motor cooling.
-I look forward to embracing more challenges, especially in heat transfer, energy efficiency and environmental protection with multidisciplinary projects involve electrification and autonomous applications.
+While my major research area focused on Atomisation and Spray of liquids for almost 10 years, I now frequently lead and engage in projects about structure, welding, casting, control, and optics.
+Recently, I have worked on optimizing a cooling system for 3-D printed high-pressure die-casting tools, designing an optical system for robotic arm welding, Modelling and developing a heart assist device, and enhancing electric motor cooling.
+I look forward to embracing more challenges, especially in developing biomedical products, heat transfer, energy efficiency and environmental protection with multidisciplinary projects involve electrification and autonomous applications.

 Research